-- Some transfer switches are designed only for residential homes.
-It is better if you get an all-around switch that can be used for commercial and industrial applications.
+- Some transfer switches are designed for use in residential homes.
+It is better if you get an all-around switch so you can use it for commercial and industrial applications.

 - A well-designed switch system provides an efficient way to manage and monitor both essential and nonessential circuits.
 Provided that the transfer switch is properly designed, the system will automatically turn off the nonessential circuits to prevent overload, if necessary.

-You’ll also want to look for transfer switch systems that are compatible with smart management modules, as that will track the various circuits and supply power where it is required, allowing you to get the most out of your generator.
+You’ll also want to look for transfer switch systems that are compatible with smart management modules, as that will track the various circuits and supply power where it is required.
+It will allow you to get the most out of your generator.

 What to consider before you rent a generator:

 - Cost comparison.
-The main purpose of renting a generator is to save on costs, so calculate the figures first and make sure that renting is actually going to be cheaper than buying one altogether.
-If you’re going to use a generator only once, you may be better off just renting one.
-However, if you foresee yourself using it a few times or more in a year, then you may want to consider buying one instead.
+The main purpose of renting a generator is to save on costs.
+Calculate the figures first to ensure renting is less expensive than buying one.
+If you’re going to use a generator only once, you may be better off renting.
+However, if you foresee yourself using it a few times or more in a year, then you may want to consider buying one.